Gods and Goddesses

 Telesphorus is important because he represents the final stages of healing and convalescence, often accompanying Asclepius, the god of medicine.
 He symbolizes hope and the completion of recovery from illness or injury.

-How was Telesphorus worshipped in ancient Greece?
+How was Telesphorus worshiped in ancient Greece?

 What can we learn from Telesphorus today?